fireinrain/github-trending/TrendsHist.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2025-07-05】[humanlayer / 12\-factor\-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM\-powered software that is actually good enough to put in the hands of production customers?
 * 【2025-07-01】[Kilo\-Org / kilocode](https://github.com/Kilo-Org/kilocode) - Open Source AI coding assistant for planning, building, and fixing code  We're a superset of Roo, Cline, and our own features  Follow us: kilocode ai/social
 * 【2025-06-30】[rocicorp / mono](https://github.com/rocicorp/mono) - 99% of Queries in Zero Milliseconds
 * 【2025-06-29】[magnitudedev / magnitude](https://github.com/magnitudedev/magnitude) - The AI browser automation framework